Research, Science and Innovation (RSI) Workforce Surveys

 The results will help us better understand the diversity of the RSI workforce, and the impacts of organisational policies on workplace practices.
 This work connects with a number of programmes and projects including Te Ara Paerangi – Future Pathways, Equity, Diversity and Inclusion, expanding the impact of Vision Mātauranga, and Fellowships for Excellence.

-Information about the state of the system, roles of participants, and the drivers for movement and interaction within the will inform the direction of these projects.
-Findings from the survey will also help MBIE and Government develop ways to address their Te Tiriti o Waitangi obligations and strengthen the Māori-Crown relationship.
+Information about the state of the system, roles of participants, and the drivers for movement and interaction within will inform the direction of these projects.
+Findings from the surveys will also help MBIE and Government develop ways to address their Te Tiriti o Waitangi obligations and strengthen the Māori-Crown relationship.

 About the surveys

 People are at the core of the RSI system: they comprise the skills, knowledge, ideas and connections that create, apply and communicate knowledge.
 We want to ensure that people in the RSI workforce are supported to work to their full potential, in a system that supports their career development and overall wellbeing.

 The workforce surveys have been conducted in 2 parts.
 A survey of organisations collected information about the makeup of the workforce and organisational policies.
 The second part, a survey of individuals collected information about demographics, skills and experience, learning and development opportunities, connections and collaboration, diversity and inclusion, and challenges facing the sector.